KamWatts/reading-notes/301 notes/class11.md

 BSON documents.
 Which are collections, gathered together to store documents.

-Whichi s more flexible - SQL or MongoDB?
+Which is more flexible - SQL or MongoDB?

 MonogoDB.
 Because it ensures high and diverse data availability.
 Also ensures better reliability with transactions.